1

 74

-However, only his face was not turned this way.
+However, only the face was not turned this way.

-But when he turned around quietly, it was the masked man from before.
+But when he turned around quietly, it was the previously masked man.

-Not only that—after a while, his face changed into that of the boy’s father.
+Moreover, after a short while, that face too transformed into the boy’s father.

 75

-The upper part of the previous stone lantern.
+The upper part of the stone lantern in front.

-The stone lantern, leaving its pillars behind, spontaneously turned into flames and burned up.
+The stone lantern, leaving only its pillars behind, spontaneously burst into flames and burned upward.

 After the flames subsided, a single chrysanthemum flower began to bloom there.